antpass79/k8s-deployment/assets/notes/readme/run-on-minikube.md

 *--force* flag permits to update the deployment also if the deployment already exists on k8s, without to delete it before.

+### Helm Deployment

+For complex systems is really difficult to manage the deployment manually with yaml files.
+Helm comes in help.
+In the *References* section there are some useful links to learn this tool.

+Under the folder *k8s* there is the *k8s-deployment* chart for deploying this simple system on Kubernetes.

+To debug the system type:

+    helm install --debug --dry-run .\k8s-deployment\

+To install the system type:

+    helm install .\k8s-deployment\

+To delete the release, get the list of releases and delete what you want:

+    helm list
+    helm delete <<release_name>>

 ## Resources

 For a better usage of resources, in order to not have problems running containers, the following section must be specified for each container, backend, frontend and database: